 The Enigma-Uhr is also known as Steckeruhr (plug-clock)

 and, according to its own serial number badge,

 During the course of the war, the Germans made several attempts to make the

 Enigma more secure.
-They introduced, for example, UKW-C (a short-lived
+They introduced, for example, UKW-C (an

 alternative for the standard UKW-B) and the more